SCOTT-HAMILTON/ControlsForFake/README.md

   - ```$ make```

 # Usage
 Just launch it and use it.
-I should be statically linked to libFake and shoudln't have any other dependencies than Qt
+It should be statically linked to libFake and shoudln't have any other dependencies than Qt

 License
 ----